Configure Zero Trust Network Access in Cloudflare for Teams

 Open your Teams dashboard to the Gateway > Policies tab.

-Create a second network policy to allow traffic from specific users to reach that application.
+Create a second network policy to block all traffic to the IP range that was routed.

 Verify that you do not have the desired target private IP range in the Split Tunnel configuration menu.
-This menu can be found at Gateway > Settings > Split Tunnels - WARP.
+This menu can be found at Settings > Network > Split Tunnels.